 - Listening to your gut or intuition

 It’s particularly tempting when you first get out on your own and are not under your family’s eye to experiment and try things that you might not have tried before.
-That’s natural, but you can still be independent without making unsafe choices.
+That’s natural, and you can still be independent without making unsafe choices.
 Our Risk-Taking article offers more on this topic.

 Consider a Safety Plan